-During a longer stay on the Riviera, I like to escape the madding crowds for a day.
-Among my favorite getaways are the Îles de Lérins, islands that lie just off the coast near Cannes.
+During a longer stay on the Riviera, we like to escape the madding crowds for a day.
+Among our favorite getaways are the Îles de Lérins, islands that lie just off the coast near Cannes.
 Two are served by a pedestrians-only ferry.
 The Île Sainte-Marguerite is reached after a 15-minute crossing and has well-marked pathways running all over the island.

 There is also a small museum of Roman and Greek antiquities and an impressive old fort.
 The idyllic Île Saint-Honorat is home to a community of monks who produce superb wines from their 20 acres of vineyards.
-A delightful restaurant, La Tonnelle (Tel.
-4-92-99-54-08), serves these wines, plus locally caught seafood during the summer.
+A delightful lunch-only restaurant, La Tonnelle, serves these wines, plus locally caught seafood during the summer.

 Just 20 miles southeast of Marseille, the pretty little seaside town of Cassis is backed by a wine-producing region known for its light, elegant whites.
 Though small, with only 12 producers, Cassis is one of the oldest Appellation d’Origine Contrôlées (together with Sauternes and Châteauneuf-du-Pape), dating to 1936.
 Cassis whites are excellent with seafood.

-Among the producers offering tastings and cellar tours, Clos Sainte Magdeleine, open to visitors Monday through Saturday from April to September, is one of my favorites.
+Among the producers offering tastings and cellar tours, Clos Sainte Magdeleine, open to visitors Tuesday through Saturday, is one of our favorites.
 Farther east, the Var department is a major wine-producing region, where many wineries have shifted from volume to quality during the past 20 years.

 A Feat of Modern Architecture

-Built in the 1920s, Villa Noailles (12 Rue Montée de Noailles) is one of the most important works of modern architecture in France and was designed by architect Robert Mallet-Stevens, in the hills overlooking the seaside town of Hyères in the Var.
+Built in the 1920s, Villa Noailles is one of the most important works of modern architecture in France and was designed by architect Robert Mallet-Stevens, in the hills overlooking the seaside town of Hyères in the Var.